Chapter 3 – Relationship to Clients – annotated

 Commentary

-[3] The basis for the advice described in the rule from both the lawyers involved in the concurrent representation and those giving the required independent legal advice is whether concurrent representation is in the best interests of the clients.
+[3] The basis for the advice described in this Code rule, from both the lawyers involved in the concurrent representation and those giving the required independent legal advice, is whether concurrent representation is in the best interests of the clients.
 Even where all clients consent, the lawyers should not accept a concurrent retainer if the matter is one in which one of the clients is less sophisticated or more vulnerable than the other.

-[4] In cases of concurrent representation lawyers should employ, as applicable, the reasonable screening measures to ensure non-disclosure of confidential information within the firm set out in the commentary to the rule on law firm disqualification (see rule 3.4-20, commentary [3]).
+[4] In cases of concurrent representation lawyers should employ, as applicable, the reasonable screening measures to ensure non-disclosure of confidential information within the firm set out in Code rule 3.4-20 (Law firm disqualification), commentary [3].

 Joint retainers